Notes on the Geography of Sri Lanka: Jaffna

 Inside is mostly open space and rubble.
 For a decade the Tamil Tigers held the fort, but the Sri Lankan military regained control in 1995.
 The Tigers must have made them fight for it.

 Here's what's left of the Dutch church, once the fort's main attraction.
-Archaeologists are supposedly working on it.
+Archaeologists early in 2020 were supposedly working on it.

 Good luck to them.
 The floor of the church was once paved with elaborate tombstones.
 One survives in the town's makeshift museum.
 "Makeshift" because it was inexpensively put together after the original museum was destroyed in the war.